-The technical data and the information on connection and ambient conditions can be seen from the rating plate and the documentation and are to be complied with at all costs.
-The instructions must have been read and understood before starting the work at the device.
+The technical data and the information on connection and ambient conditions stated on the rating plate and the documentation must be complied with.
+The instructions must have been read and understood before starting work at the device.

 1.3 Transport and storage